Local Integrand Representations of All Two-Loop Amplitudes in Planar SYM: Introduction and Overview

 This work is organized as follows.
 In \mbox{section \ref{amplitude_cuts_section}}, we provide a broad introduction to how generalized unitarity can be used to reconstruct loop amplitude {\it integrands}, using one-loop amplitudes as the primary example, outlined in \mbox{section \ref{one_loop_integrand_review}}.
 We review how relations among on-shell diagrams can be understood as residue theorems in \mbox{section \ref{boundaries_of_diagrams_and_residue_theorems_section}}, and we discuss how infrared singularities of amplitudes are encoded in the local amplitude expressions at the integrand-level in \mbox{section \ref{one_loop_IR_divergences_subsection}}.

 Our main results are described in \mbox{section \ref{two_loop_amplitude_section}}, where we provide a local, closed-form representation of all two-loop amplitude integrands in planar, maximally supersymmetric ($\mathcal{N}\!=\!4$) SYM.
 In \mbox{section \ref{on_shell_data_at_two_loops_subsection}}, we describe the construction of integrand contributions designed to explicitly match a minimal but complete set of on-shell data (cuts) term-by-term; this construction is summarized in \mbox{section \ref{local_two_loop_amplitude_formula_section}}, where a closed-form expression for all two-loop amplitudes is given.
-And finally, we show in \mbox{section \ref{two_loop_ratio_function_finiteness_section}} that the representation of two-loop amplitudes we have described makes manifest the finiteness of all ratio functions at the integrand-level.
+And finally, we show in \mbox{section \ref{two_loop_ratio_function_finiteness_section}} that the representation of two-loop amplitudes we have described makes manifest the exponentiation of infrared divergences at the integrand-level.

 Because we expect the broad outlines of our approach to be accessible to most researchers familiar with the methods of generalized unitarity, we have taken care to avoid any unnecessary notational or conventional complications in the main body of this work.
 But for the sake of concreteness and reference, we provide explicit expressions for all the necessary ingredients using momentum-twistor variables in the appendices.
 Specifically, we review dual-momentum coordinates and momentum-twistor variables (and related notations and conventions) in \mbox{appendix \ref{overview_of_momentum_twistors_section}}; we provide explicit formulae for all the on-shell functions needed to represent amplitudes in \mbox{appendix \ref{explicit_formulae_for_on_shell_diagrams_appendix}}; and we give expressions for the necessary integrands in \mbox{appendix \ref{momentum_twistor_reps_of_integrands}}.